Haidra-Org/horde-worker-reGen/README.md

 This repo contains the latest implementation for the [AI Horde](https://aihorde.net) Worker.
 This will turn your graphics card(s) into a worker for the AI Horde where you will create images for others.
 You you will receive in turn earn 'kudos' which will give you priority for your own generations.

-Alternatively you can become an Alchemist worker which is much more lightweight and can even run certain modes on CPU (i.e. without a GPU).

 Please note that **AMD card are not currently well supported**, but may be in the future.
 If you are willing to try with your AMD card, join the [discord thread](https://discord.com/channels/781145214752129095/1159154031151812650).